Frank Gardner (racing driver): Other activities

 Gardner had a passion for road driver training and had commenced to do that at Bob Jane's Calder Race Track in Melbourne.
 In 1990 he founded his own Performance Driving Centre between Brisbane and the Gold Coast in Queensland and was awarded the Order of Australia (the equivalent of a knighthood in the UK) for his services to motor racing.
 Before taking up motor racing he had been an unbeaten boxer and champion surf life saver (he was Captain of the Whale Beach Surf Life Saving Club in Sydney and also participated in South Africa).
 Gardner reportedly could have also been a professional golfer and was also a motorcycle racer.

-Gardner was an intelligent engineer as well as an accomplished racing driver, which helped him in both his racing career and as a team owner and manager.
-He was also a brilliant public speaker and could hold a crowd with his fund of hilarious and often risque stories about his own experiences and other drivers and characters within motor racing.
+Gardner was an engineer as well as an accomplished racing driver, which helped him in both his racing career and as a team owner and manager.
+He was also a public speaker and spoke with crowds about his own experiences, other drivers, and characters within motor racing.

-In 1973 Patrick Stephens Ltd., published a book penned by Gardner entitled "Racing Drivers Manual" in collaboration with Castrol Oils Ltd. This book was a mixture of useful advice for the budding racing driver punctuated by Gardner's autobiographical recollections of his early life and many racing experiences.
+In 1973, Patrick Stephens Ltd., published a book penned by Gardner entitled "Racing Drivers Manual" in collaboration with Castrol Oils Ltd. This book was a mixture of useful advice for the budding racing driver punctuated by Gardner's autobiographical recollections of his early life and many racing experiences.

 In 1980, Gardner published a book titled Drive to Survive.
 It is still in print 25 years later.

 Death

 Gardner, who had raced during an era when safety wasn't a big concern for the drivers and where many of his fellow drivers (including a number of close friends such as World Champion Jim Clark) were killed in racing accidents, had always maintained that he didn't care if he wasn't the fastest driver, he just wanted to be the oldest.
 He died in his home at Mermaid Waters in Queensland on 29 August 2009 at the age of 78 following a long battle with illness associated with his racing and engineering career.

-He left behind his former model wife Gloria and a son and daughter.
+Gardner left behind his former model wife Gloria and a son and daughter.